Medic1111/FOOD-QR/README.md

 ### TEST

-> If you are not interested in filliong out the forms, you can check an example of a live menu on the link up top
+> If you are not interested in filling out the forms, you can check an example of a live menu on the link up top

+> You can test the code my scanning the code in the image above with your phone camera

+> Or you can test the application from scratch:

 1. Fill out entries, and get your QR Code
 2. Scan it with your phone camera and click the link you will receive on the phone